niral261/DPDzero/README.md

 npm install
 npm start
 ```

-- The frontend will start at `http://localhost:3000` by default.
+- 🌐 The frontend will start at `http://localhost:3000` by default.
-- It communicates with the backend API at `http://127.0.0.1:8000` (adjust if needed).
+- 🔗 It communicates with the backend API at `http://127.0.0.1:8000` (adjust if needed).

 ---

+## Usage 🧑‍💻
+- 🔑 **Login/Register:** Users can register and log in as either employees or managers.
+- 📝 **Give Feedback:** Users can provide feedback to colleagues, including strengths, areas for improvement, and tags.
+- 📬 **Request Feedback:** Managers can request feedback for employees.
+- 📊 **View Sentiment Trends:** Visualize feedback sentiment over time.
+- 🗂️ **Activity Log:** View a history of actions performed in the system.

+---

-## Design Decisions
+## Design Decisions 🧠

-- **Monorepo Structure:** Both backend and frontend are in a single repository for easier development and deployment.
+- 🗂️ **Monorepo Structure:** Both backend and frontend are in a single repository for easier development and deployment.
-- **FastAPI:** Chosen for its speed, async support, and automatic OpenAPI docs.
+- ⚡ **FastAPI:** Chosen for its speed, async support, and automatic OpenAPI docs.
-- **React:** For a modern, component-based UI and rich ecosystem.
+- ⚛️ **React:** For a modern, component-based UI and rich ecosystem.
-- **SQLite:** Lightweight, file-based DB for easy local development.
+- 🗄️ **SQLite:** Lightweight, file-based DB for easy local development.
 Can be swapped for PostgreSQL/MySQL in production.
-- **Custom Auth Middleware:** Simple token-based authentication for demonstration; can be replaced with OAuth/JWT for production.
+- 🛡️ **Custom Auth Middleware:** Simple token-based authentication for demonstration; can be replaced with OAuth/JWT for production.
-- **Separation of Concerns:** Models, schemas, routers, and middleware are organized in dedicated folders for maintainability.
+- 🧩 **Separation of Concerns:** Models, schemas, routers, and middleware are organized in dedicated folders for maintainability.
+- 🚀 **Extensibility:** The system is designed to be easily extended with new features, such as advanced analytics or third-party integrations.

 ---

-## Folder Structure
+## Folder Structure 📁
 ```
 workplace_vibe/
   backend/      # FastAPI backend